ckaestne/seai/lectures/learning goals.md

 Overview:

+* Goals and measurement
 * Metrics and experimental designs to assess model quality, including measures beyond accuracy and RUC
-* Telemetry designs to assess model quality in production (and related design tradeoffs)
+* *Telemetry* designs to assess model quality in production (and related design tradeoffs)
-* Data drift, stale models, and methods to detect it
+* Data drift, stale models, and methods to detect
 * Automated assessment, dashboards, continuous integration, continuous experimentation
 * Notions of test suits and coverage for models

 Learning goals:

+* Identify and describe the goals of an AI component and define outcome quality measures
 * Explain the limits of evaluating model quality on a static dataset and design telemetry for assessment in production
 * Assess model quality with suitable measures and compare quality of multiple models
 * Design a test suite for assuring model quality